mchiavassa/prode/README.md

 - `failed_jobs`: Laravel table to store async jobs that failed with all details.
 - `migrations`: Laravel table to keep track of DB migrations.

+### Admin users

+Some functionalities are only authorized to a set of admin users for the entire Prode app, like loading match results, computing forecasts and seeing general stats.
+These users can be listed in the `config/auth.php` file under the `admins` key.

 ## Queues and async jobs

 All email notifications are queued in `redis`, this can be configured differently in the `config/queue.php` file.